tnakamot/igmp-querierd/README.md

 After you have approved that everything works fine its time to enable the service to be started at boot:

     sudo systemctl enable querierd.service

+## Uninstall

+For clean uninstallation, first make sure that the systemd service is stopped and disabled:

+    sudo systemctl stop querierd.service
+    sudo systemctl disable querierd.service

+And then, remove /etc/systemd/system/querierd.service.
+After that, run command below to uninstall the python package from your system:

+    sudo pip uninstall igmp-querier

 ## Testing